 The foundation of privacy regulation in Australia is the Privacy Act 1988, administered by the Office of the Australian Information Commissioner (OAIC).
 The Act sets out the standards, rights, and obligations around the handling of personal information through the Australian Privacy Principles (APPs).

-Under the Act, "personal information" means any data that can identify an individual — such as names, addresses, emails, phone numbers, financial details, and even opinions linked to a person.
+Under the Act, “personal information” means any data that can identify an individual — such as names, addresses, emails, phone numbers, financial details, and even opinions linked to a person.
+In some cases, individuals may also seek to understand how and when they access evidence collected by police under Australian criminal law.

 Your business is likely bound by the Privacy Act if it:

-• Has an annual turnover of more than $3 million; or
+- Has an annual turnover of more than $3 million; or

-• Handles sensitive information (such as health records); or
+- Handles sensitive information, such as health records; or

-• Provides services under Commonwealth contracts.
+- Provides services under Commonwealth contracts.

 Key Australian Privacy Principles (APPs) Businesses Must Follow